After Maria, One Of The World's Best Bioluminescent Bays Slowly Begins To Glow Again

 The species here glows blue-green.
 It's called Pyrodinium bahamense, or "the whirling fire of the Bahamas."
 Hernandez and another guide say that when the bay is glowing at full force, you can actually tell what kind of fish are moving underwater based on the shape of the glow.
 Fish jumping above the surface leave a trail of luminous splashes.
 When it rains, they say the whole surface of the water is alight.

-Edith Widder, a bioluminescence specialist and the co-founder of the Ocean Research and Conservation Association, says the glowing is a defense mechanism for these creatures, which share characteristics with both plants and animals.
+Edith Widder, a bioluminescence specialist and the co-founder of the Ocean Research and Conservation Association, says glowing is a defense mechanism for these creatures, which share characteristics with both plants and animals.
 The flashes may alert larger predators to the presence of whatever is disrupting the plankton.

 "So, it's remarkably complicated behavior for a single-celled creature, and boy can it be spectacular," she says.